BrightspaceUI/core/components/dropdown/README.md

 </d2l-dropdown>
 ```

-If the dropdown is initially empty when it's opened, the dropdown pointer will not be positioned correctly.
+If the dropdown is initially empty when it is opened, the dropdown pointer will not be positioned correctly.
 In such cases, the `no-auto-open` attribute may be added to the opener, enabling you to take control of when the dropdown is actually opened:

 ```html
 <d2l-dropdown no-auto-open>